JosephVonFeldt/ObjectDetectionTF/README.md

 ### Set up
 Create a docker container by following the instructions from the [README](build/README.md) in the build folder.

-In order to detect and identify images with this projects model, use tf.saved_model.load(<PATH>) to load the model.
-Then pass it a 640x640 image.
-See [Example.ipynb](Example.ipynb) for details.
 ### Dataset
 #### Dataset analysis
 The dataset being used contains 100 tfrecords, with a total of 1997 images.
 These images contain a total of 35673